ecotoperRH/puppet-demo/README.md

 This project uses Puppetfile and r10k to manage Puppet module dependencies.
 That reduces the manual installation for each module we use.

 r10k will automatically roll out modules to the corresponding environments that we develop.

+# Hiera-eyaml
+For the sensitive data encrypted in this project, I configure a set of public/private keys locally on the puppet-master to encrypt/decrypt sensitive data.
+If you want to clone this project to work on it, you will need to create a set of pub/priv keys for yourself, and replace all the encrypted data with your own data.